JamesSkemp/words/content/post/using-disk-investigator-to-regain-files.md

 +++
-title = "Using Disk Investigator to Regain Files" summary = "An exercise showing how to regain lost/deleted files using Disk Investigator." draft = false comments = true date = "2003-10-09T01:01:00-05:00"
+title = "Using Disk Investigator to Regain Files" description = "An exercise showing how to regain lost/deleted files using Disk Investigator." draft = false comments = true date = "2003-10-09T01:01:00-05:00"